-20. I know that ‘Feng Shui” is the Chinese art of arranging a space that harmonizes in the best way the energy in a room and is not a famous spicy Chinese noodle dish.
+20. I know that ‘Feng Shui” is the Chinese art of arranging a space that harmonizes the energy in a room and is not a famous spicy Chinese noodle dish.

 Now, add up your score…

-0-20 points: You win as you are sane and rational and care about how things look and you have a healthy outlook on how design shapes your life.
+0-20 points: You win as you are sane and rational and care about the style of your home, but you have a healthy outlook look on how design shapes your life.

 21-50 points: You may have the chance to write the next “Be Home” Blog or any of the other 17,865 design blogs.